-This is classic sight fishing for cruising, and tailing bonefish in pristine tropical waters.
+This is classic sight fishing for cruising and tailing bonefish in pristine tropical waters.
 The bonefish on Molokai average 6-8 pounds, with lots of fish exceeding 10 pounds.
-During a typical day of fishing on the reef, you can expect 25-30 legitimate shots at hooking big bones.
+During a typical day of fishing on the reef, you can expect 20-25 legit shots at hooking big bones.

 Hawaii Bonefishing owner and guide Joe Kalima would love to introduce you to this unique and special fishery and the big, unmatched bonefish of Molokai.
 While there are several outfitters & guides offering guiding services on Molokai, Joe Kalima is the only native Hawaiian bonefish guide.

-Joe was born and grew up on Molokai and lives with his family on the shores of the Molokai reef.
-He’s guided hundreds & hundreds of bonefish anglers on the reef for over 25 years.
+Joe was born and grew up on Molokai and lives with his family on the shores of the Molokai Reef.
+He’s guided hundreds & hundreds of bonefish anglers on the reef for over 30 years.
 He knows the reef like the back of his hand and where the fish are.